 The real danger comes from attachments and links found in the message itself.
 In fact, viruses from attachments are a primary means for hackers to introduce malware into your system.
 Phishing attacks happen to thousands of users every day.
 Hackers can cast a wide net, or specifically target an individual user.

 What can you do to keep your network safe?

 Total network and email security starts with the user.
 As someone that uses a computer to communicate, collaborate, and process data, it is your responsibility to stay ahead of the game and understand the threats to you and your company’s network and how to fight them.
-The truth is that there is a lot you can do to keep your company safe and none of them require any technical expertise beyond what you already know.
+Security Awareness Training is a great tool to arm you and your team against email attacks but there is also a lot you can do to keep your company safe with the information you already have available.
 So the next email you receive that looks ”funny,” ask yourself the following before opening that attachment or clicking on that link.

 Do you trust the source?

 Look at who sent it to you from their address.
 Is it someone that has sent you attachments?
 Do you recognize the address?
 Is it from someone you know?
 Attackers can change small parts of email addresses by adding a letter or two, an underscore, or with slight spelling variations to trick you into thinking the attachment came from a trusted source like a client or bank.